tomhsiao1260/life-of-cube/README.md

 npm run dev
 ```

-## Note
+## Notes

-Would be really appreciated if you are willing to give me a star!
+<p>Would be really appreciated if you are willing to give me a star 🎉</p>
-If you have any questions or somewhere I can do better, welcome to send an issue or e-mail to me.
+<p>If you have any questions or somewhere I can do better, welcome to send an issue or e-mail to me 🙏</p>

 e-mail: tomtogo1260@gmail.com